8 Facts About AI in the Marketing Revolution

 Business intelligence is probably the single most important benefit of AI in the marketing revolution.
 Users leave all sorts of digital traces around the World Wide Web, so the only real issue is how to make use of gigantic data volumes to improve your marketing strategy.

 Let’s say that you are dealing with a fan base that counts 50 thousand prospects.
-In such circumstances, handling all information sources and predicting behavioral patterns single-handedly is almost impossible.
+In such circumstances, handling all information sources and predicting behavioural patterns single-handedly is almost impossible.
 But with AI at your disposal, you can take predictive analytics to the whole new level.
 This is what you can do:

-Detect pain points: Another way to improve user experience is by detecting and eliminating pain points from the customer journey.
+Another way to improve user experience is by detecting and eliminating pain points from the customer journey.
 AI draws meaningful conclusions out of seemingly unrelated information, highlights the weaknesses of your service, and suggests the necessary corrections.

-Personalize content: AI marked the era of hyper-personalization, which means companies can offer tailored content to their consumers.
+AI marked the era of hyper-personalization, which means companies can offer tailored content to their consumers.
 This is exactly how Netflix saves around $1 billion a year: it uses AI-powered personalized recommendations to eliminate inaccuracies.

 4. AI improves the customer experience